Kiel Canal: Construction and expansion

 In June 1887, construction started at Holtenau, near Kiel.
 The canal took over 9,000 workers eight years to build.
-On 20 June 1895 Kaiser Wilhelm II officially opened the canal for transiting from Brunsbüttel to Holtenau.
+On 20 June 1895, Kaiser Wilhelm II officially opened the canal for transiting from Brunsbüttel to Holtenau.
 The next day a ceremony took place in Holtenau, where Wilhelm II named the waterway the Kaiser Wilhelm Kanal (after his grandfather, Kaiser Wilhelm I), and laid the final stone.
 British director Birt Acres filmed the opening of the canal; the Science Museum in London preserves surviving footage of this early film.
 The first vessel to pass through the canal was the aviso SMS Jagd, sent through in late April (before the canal officially opened) to determine if it was ready for use.
+In May, the tender Otter also passed through the canal.